themaxmarchuk/tailwindcss-colors.nvim/README.md

 > `:TailwindColorsRefresh`

-Refreshes highlights in the current buffer (useful for auto commands)
+Refreshes highlights in the current buffer.

+In order to keep the plugin fast, it only updates lines that actually change.
+This means that if you update your tailwind config, the colors won't be updated unless you run this command.

 > `:TailwindColorsToggle`